ElliotGarbus/MidiLoops/README.md

 **PC Messages**
 When a PC message associated with one of the loops is received the selected loop begins to play.
 If a different loop is playing when the
 PC message is received it will stop.
-The BackingTrackPlayer responds to the following MIDI messages:
+Midi Loops responds to the following MIDI messages:

 **CC Messages**